VGraupera/1on1-questions/README.md

 ## FAQ

 Why is there also a JSON file?
-- it can be directly consumed by apps
+- It can be directly consumed by apps
 - README.md can be generated from json file so you only have to make changes in one place

 ## Contributing
 1. Fork repo
-2. Add your question to `questions.json` or provide README.md updates through `index.js`
+2. Add your question to `questions.json`.
-3. Run `npm start` to regenerate README.md
+3. Create new Pull Request

-4. Create new Pull Request
+You can update the README manually running `npm start` but there is GitHub action that will automatically update the README with your questions.